Tshegohtml/mongosh/README.md

-To start your mongoshell type the following command: mongosh
+To start your mongoshell type the following command :

+mongosh

-To create a database or switch to codetribe use the following command: use Codetribe
+To create or switch to the Codetribe database type the following command:

+use CodeTribe

-To create a collection or switch to users use the following command: db.createCollection("Facilitators")
+To create the Facilitators collection type the following command:

-db.createCollection("Trainees")
+db.createCollection('Facilitators')

-To create a project or switch to users use the following command: db.createCollection("Project")
+To create the Trainees coolection type the following command:

+db.createCollection('Trainees')

-To create a document or switch to users use the following command: db.createCollection("Document)
+To create the Projects coolection type the following command:

+db.createCollection('Projects')

+To insert data into the Facilitators collection type the following command:

+db.Facilitators.insertOne({Name:'Kb', Location:'Kimberly', Course:'React-development'})

+To insert data into the Trainees collection type the following command:

+db.Trainees.insertOne({Name:'Lebz', Location:'Kimberly', Facilitator:'Kaybee'})

+To insert data into the Projects collection type the following command:

+db.Projects.insertOne({Name:'React', Course:'App-development', Lesson:'Types of databases'})